 What types of Incident Reports should be submitted?

-The incident types that should be reported to SSN may be found in Article 16 and 17 of Directive 2002/59/EC, as amended.
+The incident types that should be reported to SSN may be found in Article 16 and 17 of the VTMIS Directive.
 An Incident Report should be generated in the following cases:

 Reports related to ship safety and seaworthiness: safety-related incident reports according to Article 16.1.a as described in Article 17.1.a and 17.1.b (SITREP Incident Report).